-More than 4,700 men are diagnosed with prostate cancer in Finland each year.
+More than 1 million men are diagnosed with prostate cancer worldwide each year.
 If the prostate cancer has not yet spread at the time of diagnosis, the vast majority of patients experience a full recovery.
 It is although vital that the cancer is detected in its early stages in order for treatment to be successful.
 A wide-spread advanced prostate cancer cannot usually be cured completely, and requires thus lifelong treatment.

 Prostate cancer commonly spreads to the bones and lymph nodes.
 The first-line treatment for metastatic prostate cancer always includes drug therapy, most commonly consisting of anti-androgens (also known as chemical castration), as well as chemotherapy.
 Radiotherapy can be included in the treatment with special techniques, even if there are extensive metastases.